Martin David Holley: Removal and legacy

-According to some reports, sometime in 2018, Pope Francis requested Holley's resignation as bishop, but Holley refused to resign.
-On October 24, 2018, the Vatican announced that Pope Francis had removed Holley as bishop of Memphis, citing mismanagement of the diocese.
-Pope Francis named Archbishop Joseph Kurtz of Louisville as apostolic administrator to oversee the diocese until a new bishop was installed.
+According to some reports, sometime in 2018 Pope Francis requested Holley's resignation as bishop, but Holley refused to resign.
+On October 24, 2018, the Vatican announced that Pope Francis had removed Holley as bishop of Memphis, citing his "management of the diocese."
+Francis named Archbishop Joseph Kurtz of Louisville as apostolic administrator to oversee the diocese until a new bishop was installed.

-On October 25, Holley told the Catholic News Agency that the Vatican removed him as bishop due to a vendetta against him by Cardinal Donald Wuerl and Archbishop Christophe Pierre, the apostolic nuncio.
+On October 25, 2018, Holley told the Catholic News Agency that the Vatican removed him as bishop due to a vendetta against him by Cardinal Donald Wuerl and Archbishop Christophe Pierre, the apostolic nuncio.
 According to Holley, he had advised Pope Benedict XVI in 2012 against appointing Wuerl as Vatican secretary of state, and Wuerl wanted revenge.
 Holley denied the allegations of sexual abuse and the findings of financial mismanagement.
-In response to Holley's claims, a spokesman for Cardinal Wuerl said that the visitation resulted in Holley's ouster.On March 5, 2019, Pope Francis appointed Bishop David Talley as the new bishop of Memphis.
+In response to Holley's claims, a spokesman for Wuerl said that the visitation resulted in Holley's ouster.
+On March 5, 2019, Francis appointed Bishop David Talley as the new bishop of Memphis.